Cervical Cancer

 Risk Factors

 HPV infection is the most important risk factor for cervical cancer, but only a small number of people with HPV have precancerous cells or invasive cancer.
-You can reduce your risk by getting vaccinated or by using barrier contraception like condoms and dental dams during sex.
-There is no treatment or cure for HPV.
+You can reduce your risk by getting vaccinated and by using barrier contraception like condoms and dental dams during sex.
+The HPV infection is a chronic infection.

 Other risk factors include:

-• Smoking.
-Chemicals associated with smoking cigarettes can be found in cervical mucus.
-These chemicals can contribute to development of cervical cancer.
-Smoking also reduces your body’s ability to fight HPV infection.
+- Smoking.
+Smoking reduces the body’s ability to fight HPV infection.
+Chemicals associated with smoking cigarettes can be found in cervical mucus and can contribute to the development of cervical cancer.

-• Immune health.
-People with HIV or who are taking immunosuppressive medications have a higher risk of developing cervical cancer because they cause a weaker immune system.
+- Immune health.
+People with HIV or who are taking immunosuppressive medications have a higher risk of developing cervical cancer due to a weakened immune system.

-• Other sexually transmitted infections.
-People with chlamydia, gonorrhea, syphilis, or herpes have a higher risk of developing cervical cancer.
+- Other sexually transmitted infections.
+People with chlamydia, gonorrhea, syphilis, or herpes have a higher risk of also having an HPV infection and therefore developing cervical cancer.

-• Lack of screening.
-Cervical cancer screening with the Pap and HPV tests can detect abnormal cells before they turn into cancer.
+- Lack of screening.
+Cervical cancer screening with the Pap smear and HPV tests can detect abnormal cells before they turn into cancer.
 People who don’t get regular cervical cancer screening increase their risk of developing invasive cervical cancer.
+In the United States, 50% of women diagnosed with cervical cancer never had a pap smear.

 Cervical Cancer Symptoms and Diagnosis